infinum/android-handbook/Building quality apps/Unit tests.md

 ## Unit tests

 Unit tests are tests that are isolated, fast in execution and cheap to write.
-They run on a plain JVM and because of that it can't have any dependencies that are not available out of-the-box on the JVM.
+Unit tests run on a plain JVM which means they can't contain code which doesn't run on the JVM out-of-the-box.
+Since Android code (think activities, fragments, etc.) runs on the Android runtime (ART), and not on plain JVM, this means that we can't run Android code in our unit tests.
 In order to achieve this we have to design our codebase in a way that allows us to neatly separate units that we want to test.
 Sometimes it is very hard to achieve this but luckily we have some tools in our arsenal that make our life easier, like jUnit and Mockito.

 ## Anatomy of a unit test